Carrie N. Baker

 B.A., Yale University

-Carrie N. Baker teaches courses on gender, law, public policy, and feminist activism, including topical courses on sex trafficking and reproductive justice.
+Carrie N. Baker teaches courses on gender, law, public policy, and feminist activism, including topical courses on sex trafficking, reproductive justice and sexual harrassment.
 She is director of the Program for the Study of Women and Gender and was a co-founder and former co-director of the Five College Certificate in Reproductive Health, Rights and Justice.
 Baker is affiliated with the American Studies Program, the archives concentration and the public policy minor.

 Baker has a bachelor of arts degree in philosophy from Yale University, a juris doctor degree from Emory University School of Law, and master of arts and doctor of philosophy degrees from Emory's Institute of Women's Studies.
 She was editor-in-chief of the Emory Law Journal while in law school and later served as a law clerk to United States District Court Judge Marvin H. Shoob in Atlanta.